Babur's First Indian Expedition

+Babur's First Indian Expedition in 1505 was the first incursion toward India by Babur, later founder of the Mughal Empire.
+Marching from Kabul via Badam Cheshmeh (Surobi district) and Jagdalak to Adinapur Jalalabad).
+His younger brother, Nasir Mirza, joined him there.

+He advanced through the Khyber region into Kohat, Bannu, Desht (Daman), and along the Gomal River near the Takht-e-Sulaiman.
+The campaign combined reconnaissance and punitive raids against Afghan tribes, marked by plunder and reprisals, before Babur returned to Kabul via Ghazni in May 1505.

 Khyber Pass

 From Kush Gumbez he stopped at Garam Cheshmeh where he met one Pekhi, a head man of the Gagianis who had been used to accompany caravans.
 He took Pekhi along as a guide.
 From there he passed Khyber and encamped at Jamrud.
 Babur wanted to see Gorkhatri in Peshawar, one the holy places of the Jogis of the Hindus who come from great distances to cut their hair and shave their beards.
 But the guide Malek Abu Saeed Kamari did not show them where it was but just as they had returned and close upon the camp he said to Khwaja Muhammad Amin that Gorkhatri was in Peshawar but that he did not mention it for fear of being obliged to go among narrow caverns and dangerous recesses.

 Kohat Expedition

 At Jamrud, Babur decided that he would proceed further and cross the River Indus but Baqi Cheghaniani advised that instead of crossing the Indus they should proceed against a place called Kohat.
 So he marched off from Jamrud and crossing the Bareh advanced up to Muhammad Pekh and Abani and encamped not far from them.
 At this time the Gagiani Afghans were in Peshawar and from fear of the Mughals they had all drawn off to the skirts of the mountains.
 At this encampment Khusroe Gagiani one of the chief men of the Gagianis came and paid Babur respects.
 Along with Pekhi, he too would become a counsel and guide during this expedition.
 Marching from this station about midnight and passing Muhammad Pekh at sunrise, Babur fell upon and plundered Kohat about lunch time and found a great many bullocks and buffaloes.
 He also made a great many Afghans prisoners but the whole of these He sought out and released.
 In their houses immense quantities of grain were found.
 Babur's plundering parties pushed on as far as the river Indus on the banks of which they rested all night and next day came and rejoined him.
 The army, however, found none of the riches which Baqi Cheghaniani had led them to expect and Baqi was greatly ashamed of his expedition.
 Having stayed two days and two nights in Kohat and called in his plundering detachments, Babur held a council to consider ravaging the lands of the Afghans in Bannu and Bangash (Kurram) and then return by way of Naghz or Fermul.